HarshiniSenth/HarshiniSenth.github.io/_pages/about.md

 ### Appendix: Understanding Key Metrics
 To fully appreciate the performance of MetNet-2, it is helpful to understand some of the key metrics used to evaluate weather models.
 Here, we provide a brief overview of these metrics.

-###### Cumulative Ranked Probability Score (CRPS)
-The CRPS measures the accuracy of probabilistic forecasts by comparing the predicted probability distribution to the observed outcome.
-It is a continuous version of the Ranked Probability Score (RPS) and is particularly useful for evaluating forecasts of continuous variables, such as precipitation amounts.
-Lower CRPS values indicate better performance.

-###### Critical Success Index (CSI)
-The CSI evaluates the accuracy of categorical forecasts by considering the number of correct predictions relative to the total number of events.

 ###### Glossary of Terms
 To aid in understanding the technical aspects of MetNet-2, we provide a glossary of key terms used in the field of weather forecasting and deep learning.
 Numerical Weather Prediction (NWP)